There are a lot of places to live in the United States, and these places go by many different names.

 One of the major differences between all the different local governments is size.

-With that being said, there is a lot of confusion around what defines each local government.
+With that being said, there is a lot of confusion about what defines each local government.

 This is because many of the terms are used in many different situations.